Kakamotobi/Learned/Computer Network/Network-Protocols.md

 ### Transmission Control Protocol (TCP)
 - TCP is a transport layer protocol.
 - It provides a reliable virtual-circuit connection between applications before data transmission begins.
+  - i.e. a session is established before data transmission.
 - Data is received in the order that it was sent in.
 - Data is treated as a stream of bytes.
 #### TCP 3-Way Handshake